StackStorm/st2docs/docs/source/troubleshooting/self_verification.rst

 * :doc:`/packs` actions
 * :doc:`/actionchain` and :doc:`/mistral` Workflows

-To run the self-verification:
+To run the BWC self-verification script:

 1. If you don't have :ref:`encryption keys setup already<admin-setup-for-encrypted-datastore>`, do so.
-   This requires both |st2| and system admin privileges.
+   This will require both |st2| and system admin privileges when setting it up.

-2. Run the self-check script.
+2. Run the self-check script "/opt/stackstorm/st2/bin/st2-self-check".
 This also copies the examples from ``/usr/share/doc/st2/examples`` to ``/opt/stackstorm/packs/`` and registers the content.
-This step pollutes your |st2| environment by downloading fixtures from `st2tests <https://github.com/StackStorm/st2tests/tree/master/packs/>`__.
+Running this step will pollute your |st2| environment because it will download ixtures from `st2tests <https://github.com/StackStorm/st2tests/tree/master/packs/>`__.

 .. code-block:: bash